iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 - Omit OpenLDAP server configuration?
 No
 - DNS domain name?
   - This will create the base structure of your directory path.
 Read the message to understand how it works.
-  - There are no set rules for how to configure this, but we will be using appd[dot]com.
-If you have an actual domain name on this server, you can use that.
-Otherwise, use whatever you&#39;d like.
+  - There are no set rules for how to configure this, use that whatever makes sense for your use case
 - Organization name?
-  - appD PS
+  - theCompany
 - Administrator password?
   - Use the password you configured during installation, or choose another one
 - Database backend to use?
 HDB